1975 BMW 3.0

 It also has a high idle, so there is likely a leak in the hoses connected to the manifold.

 I think this will be a great, and very unique, car with a bit more work and a coat of paint.
-Come and get it while it while the price is good!
+Come and get it while it is still cheap.

 1975 BMW 3.0 Specifications